Communication Skills for Talking About COVID-19 Vaccines

 Clinician says: I recognize that our country has a terrible history of injecting Black people with diseases.
 That should never happen again.
 This COVID vaccine is different.
 It has been proven to prevent infection, and I have taken it myself.
 Did you see the Black nurse in the newspaper getting the vaccine?
 She was trying to teach us all that it is safe.

 5. Link Vaccine Acceptance to the Patient’s Hopes and Goals

 (Principle: Showing how the vaccine is a stepping stone towards a future the patient wants can motivate them.)

 Clinician says: Of course, this is your decision.
-I do think that the vaccine is a step towards a social life with fewer restrictions.
+I do think that the vaccine will reduce your chances of getting a bad case of COVID, especially with the Delta and Omicron variants, and it is a step towards normal—a social life with fewer restrictions.
 And you mentioned that you want to visit your friends [or family].
 The vaccine will help you and all of us do that sooner.